rmfpafls/rmfpafls/README.md

 # 👩‍💻 About Me
 🎓 Major

-Information Communication + Electrical and Electronic Engineering
+Information and communication engineering + Electrical and Electronic Engineering

 📖 Education & Training